mitabagul/airline-revenue-ops-project/src/README.md

-This folder stores generated figures, tables, and dashboard screenshots for the project.
+This folder stores reusable Python helper scripts and utility functions for the project.